Battery storage allows you to capture electricity when it’s cheap – or free – to use later in the day

 It’s also possible to charge your home battery storage with off-peak electricity.

 There are still Economy 7 tariffs available with a cheap night rate.
 There are also many other modern tariffs available, designed for customers with solar panels, electric cars, and batteries.
-Take a look at our Smart Meter Tariffs page.
+Take a look at our Smart Meter Tariffs page for more details.

 These smart tariffs usually come with a smart meter.
 The smart meter keeps track of energy flows and the time of day, and allows the energy company to charge you different rates at different times of the day.